 As a social documentary Photographer, I record people and places on the north east Yorkshire coast.

-My art draws on social, political and environmental issues – in short, our relationship with our home called Earth and each other.
+My art draws on personal, social, political and environmental issues – in short, our relationship with our home called Earth and each other.

 I work in both digital and film formats.
 I have exhibited in solo and group shows and I have previous paid commercial experience of fashion and catalogue shoots.

 Much of my work now reflects an interest in capturing how people live, relax and survive, particularly, on the north east Yorkshire coast.
 My main area of interest, therefore, is in documenting the lives of ordinary people.
 Inevitably, this leans towards a social focus on the poor and disadvantaged in our society.